 Answer: All around us inspiring us with good ideas in order to help the human race, while using the intellects he has given to us.

 Question: Look around at what is happening right now.
 If he was who you say he is he would end this right now.
 Why is he letting you all die?

 Answer: This portion of your question reveals that you don’t know what I teach about this.
 I don’t believe Earth is Heaven, and I don’t believe that everything happening here on Earth is God’s will.
-God says that all things work together for the good for those who love him and are called according to his purposes.
+God says that he causes everything to work together for the good of those who love him and are called according to his purpose for them (see Romans 8:28).
 So we know that for those who love God and are called according to his purposes, the hand of God is involved and good will come out of it.
 Not necessarily so for those who don’t love God or who have rejected his calling.
 Those who have made those poor decisions might, in fact, be on their own.

 But for our general population, God might just let these events unfold according to natural law, knowing it gives all of us an opportunity to learn more about his creation, how to be kind to one another, how to give to one another, and how to take care of one another.
 More importantly these events are forcing us to work together using tools God has given us to solve this problem.
 God is in the mind of the scientists giving them ideas.
 God is in the hand of the nurse giving comfort, and God has provided eternal life for all who believe who die (whether because of this virus or for any other reason).
 God is with us.
 He’s in the farmers, truck drivers, and the grocery store workers providing food.
 He works through the utility company providing water, and the mechanic making sure we can travel.
 God is with us.

 Question: Why is he keeping you out of work?

 Answer: That answer is different for different people.
 As for me, I am not at the office so I can be with my family, rest, and write the answers to your questions.

 Question: Why is he making your kids miss school and be afraid of what is going on?